Ninja-Official/rtu-mirea-app-cms/README.md

-# Strapi CMS application
+# Strapi application

-Система управления контентом для мобильного приложения РТУ МИРЭА.

-CMS нужна для управление следующими типами содержимого в приложении:
-1. Истории
-2. События
-3. Новости
+A quick description of your strapi application